UW Tacoma students have free access to the University Y Student Center on campus, AND all Y locations in Pierce and Kitsap counties.

 We’ve done all the getting-to-know-each-other talks, now I sense a bit of boredom seeping into our bland meetings.
 Apart from there not being much time to meet (as described above), there’s also this thing that ever since I started grad school, all I can think and talk about is my research.
 I literally have no clue what’s going on in the world, I’m too tired to have an opinion on anything, and I haven’t seen any movies recently.
 I just don’t know how to fix this!
 Is this something other grad students who are dating relate to?
 Any advice on how to fix it? —Stuck in Love, Suck at Love

 Well, what an interesting dilemma.
-It seems to this guru that you need to break down the larger issue of finding time to connect and identify each small problem and then brainstorm solutions with your significant other.
+It seems to this guide that you need to break down the larger issue of finding time to connect and identify each small problem and then brainstorm solutions with your significant other.

 Problem #1: If one of you brings lunch and the other buys lunch, you have no time to eat and talk together.